-Hiring a shipping company, even for a car, is meant to make things easier because it handles every step, but there's one part: the customer's responsibility.
+Hiring a bulldozer transport company, even for a car, is meant to make things easier because it handles every step, but there's one part: the customer's responsibility.
 You must prepare your vehicle for transport.

 Usually, this step involves having it thoroughly cleaned and emptied from the inside and outside.
-It's best if you have it done professionally because the slightest dirt can cause issues, especially if your bulldozer is shipped overseas.
+It's best if you have it done professionally because the slightest dirt can cause issues, especially if your bulldozer or other heavy construction equipment is shipped overseas.

 Countries have strict regulations because even a little dirt can bring microorganisms that would rattle the environment, so if it's not clear, they'll send it to a quarantine facility, and you'll have to pay for it.

 Yes, because bigger bulldozers weigh over the oversize limit, permits are needed to transport them.

 Mini bulldozers weigh around 20,000 pounds, but medium ones weigh up to 60,000 pounds, while the biggest ones can go up to 150,000 pounds.